realcoloride/soundio/README.md

 # SoundIO

-**SoundIO** is a simple agnostic cross-platform high level audio library written in C++ using miniaudio.h
+**SoundIO** is a simple agnostic cross-platform header only high level audio library written in C++ using miniaudio.h